replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/02-troubleshoot-1/assignment.md

 🚀 Let's start
 ================

-Let's imagine that the embedded cluster and app we just installed was for a customer, who are now experiencing an issue with their install.
+Let's imagine that our environment belongs to a customer, who are now experiencing an issue with their install.

 They've raised a rather vague issue to your support team suggesting that the application "doesn't work" after one of their admins was playing with the setup.

-You should now have `kubectl` access to your cluster in the Workstation tab
+Use the `sbctl` tool to inspect a support bundle they've shared with you, and try to determine what's amiss.

 💡 Hints
 =================

+- use `sbctl shell -s /path/to/bundle.tar.gz` to get kubectl access to the bundle

 - How are applications deployed in kubernetes?